datacarpentry/python-ecology-lesson/episodes/00-Before-we-start.md

 * [Pandas](http://pandas.pydata.org) provides high-performance, easy to use data structures.
 * [SymPy](http://www.sympy.org/en/index.html) is for symbolic mathematics and computer algebra.

-These software can be installed as libraries in python and comes pre-installed with Anaconda.
+These software can be installed as libraries in Python and comes pre-installed with Anaconda.

 ### Python works on data of all shapes and sizes
-The skills you learn with python scale easily with the size of your dataset.
+The skills you learn with Python scale easily with the size of your dataset.
 Whether your dataset has hundreds or millions of lines, it won’t make much difference to you.
-[pandas](http://pandas.pydata.org), a python data analysis library, comes with special data structures and data types that make handling of missing data and categorial data convenient.
+[pandas](http://pandas.pydata.org), a Python data analysis library, comes with special data structures and data types that make handling of missing data and categorial data convenient.
 Python can read text files, connect to databases, and many other data formats, on your computer or on the web.

 ### Python produces high-quality graphics
-The plotting functionalities in python are endless, and allow you to adjust any aspect of your graph to convey most effectively the message from your data. [matplotlib](http://matplotlib.org) is a popular plotting library in python. [plotnine](http://plotnine.readthedocs.io/en/stable/) is an implementation of a _grammar of graphics_ in Python and builds upon matplotlib. _Grammar of graphics_ is a general scheme for data visualization which breaks up graphs into semantic components such as scales and layers
+The plotting functionalities in Python are endless, and allow you to adjust any aspect of your graph to convey most effectively the message from your data. [matplotlib](http://matplotlib.org) is a popular plotting library in python. [plotnine](http://plotnine.readthedocs.io/en/stable/) is an implementation of a _grammar of graphics_ in Python and builds upon matplotlib. _Grammar of graphics_ is a general scheme for data visualization which breaks up graphs into semantic components such as scales and layers

 ### Python has a large and welcoming community
-Thousands of people use python daily.
+Thousands of people use Python daily.
 Many of them are willing to help you through mailing lists and websites such as [Stack Overflow](https://stackoverflow.com), or on the [Anaconda community](https://www.anaconda.com/community/).

-### Not only is python free, but it is also open-source and cross-platform
+### Not only is Python free, but it is also open-source and cross-platform
-Anyone can inspect the source code to see how python works.
+Anyone can inspect the source code to see how Python works.
 Because of this transparency, there is less chance for mistakes, and if you (or someone else) find some, you can report and fix bugs.

 ## Knowing your way around Anaconda